diofant/diofant/docs/tutorial/simplification.rst

 is capable of handling a large class of expressions.

 But ``simplify()`` has a pitfall.
-It just applies all the major simplification operations in SymPy, and uses heuristics to determine the simplest result.
+It just applies all the major simplification operations in Diofant, and uses heuristics to determine the simplest result.
 But "simplest" is not a well-defined term.
 For example, say we wanted to "simplify" `x^2 + 2x + 1` into `(x + 1)^2`: